Music Server Placement and the influence of Network Cable and Switches

 So far the quote from the Roon forum, I’ll rest my case by adding that the audio signal itself could well be impervious to cable and switch influences, but that other mechanisms can still be at play that accounts for the perceived differences in sound in ways that are not immediately evident.
 We like to think that we have mapped all there is to know on this matter but to some extent, we are always expanding our knowledge.

 So, what I tried was to set up the MD600 inside a cabinet in the kitchen, as can be seen in the topmost picture.
 There were no extra switches, only a longer cable of a different brand than the one used when the MD600 was sitting in the Spider rack.
 Guess what?
 The sound was terrible.
 Somehow, the boxiness of the cabinet worked its way into the MD600 and the signal that it outputs.
-Not only that, the vibration was now amplified so much that it was audible through the entire listening room and even in the hallway.
+Not only that, but the vibration was also now amplified so much that it was audible through the entire listening room and even in the hallway.
 Clearly, this was no good solution.
 To make sure that I wasn’t hearing things, I reinstalled the MD600 in its original place and substituted only the short UTP cable for the longer one that I used for the test in the kitchen.
 Believe it or not, but the difference was clearly audible, the one cable sounding mellow and laid back and the other more precise and articulate, but also more forward and less fluid.

 The MD600 sounds fine on the floor, but you need to take special care with separate feet, in order to minimize the vibrations coming from the hard drives.
 Its bottom is very thin and flexible and you can really influence the humming by carefully and strategically placing soft rubber feet.
 I used Spider rack feet.
 Also, I applied self-adhesive damping material to the bottom, and carefully adjusted the disks to not touch any of the surroundings.
 They are on soft rubber suspension, but the drawers are hard-coupled to the drive carriage and they almost touch the front panel in places.
 Lastly, because the disk drives aren’t the only items causing hum, I have inserted a resistor in the fan’s power supply to make it run slower.
 Without this, the fan produces a very loud hum that even masks the noise that the two disks make.
 Of course, I kept a careful eye on the temperature inside but it turned out to be fine.
 All that was left now was to find an appropriate place to put it.